Enroll Cisco IOS managed gateways to Webex Cloud

 Managed gateways

-Enrolling your Cisco IOS gateways to Control Hub helps you to simplify device management and allows you to new Webex Calling services.
-As gateways maintain a connection with Control Hub, you can manage and monitor them from anywhere, along with the rest of your Webex Calling devices.
+Enrolling your Cisco IOS gateways to the Control Hub helps you to simplify device management and allows you to new Webex Calling services.
+As the gateways maintain a connection with the Control Hub, you can manage and monitor them from anywhere, along with the rest of your Webex Calling devices.
+To enroll a gateway, you have to install a management connector application and make sure that there is a secure connection with the Cisco Webex cloud.
+After you establish this connection, you can enroll the gateway by logging in to the Control Hub.

-This process doesn't apply to Cisco IOS Voice Gateways, such as the VG400, which are fully managed as devices in Control Hub.
+This process doesn't apply to Cisco IOS Voice Gateways, such as the VG400, which is fully managed as devices in the Control Hub.

 To simplify the installation process, the script adds a number of necessary gateway configurations.